Portable-Linux-Apps/Portable-Linux-Apps.github.io/README.md

 ------------------------------------------------------------------------
 # Differences between "AM" and "AppMan"
-"AM" and "AppMan" differ in how they are installed, placed and renamed in the system and how/where they install apps:
+*"AM" and "AppMan" differ in how they are installed, placed and renamed in the system and how/where they install apps:*
-- "**AM**" is installed system-wide (requires `sudo`) in `/opt/am/` as "**APP-MANAGER**", with a symlink named "`am`" in `/usr/local/bin`.
+- *"**AM**" is installed system-wide (requires `sudo`) in `/opt/am/` as "**APP-MANAGER**", with a symlink named "`am`" in `/usr/local/bin`.*
-- "**AppMan**" is portable, you need just to rename the "APP-MANAGER" script as "`appman`" and put it wherewer you want.
-I recommend to place it in `$HOME/.local/bin` to be used in $PATH, to be managed from other tools (see below).
+- *"**AppMan**" is portable, you need just to rename the "APP-MANAGER" script as "`appman`" and put it wherewer you want.
+I recommend to place it in `$HOME/.local/bin` to be used in $PATH, to be managed from other tools.*

-Both can be updated using "[Topgrade](https://github.com/topgrade-rs/topgrade)".
+*Both can be updated using "[Topgrade](https://github.com/topgrade-rs/topgrade)".*

 ------------------------------------------------------------------------

 ### Ownership
-- "**AM**" is owned by the user that have installed it, since other users have not read/write permissions in "/opt/am";
+- *"**AM**" is owned by the user that have installed it, since other users have not read/write permissions in "/opt/am";*
-- "**AppMan**" is for all users, since it works locally, everyone can have its own apps and configurations.
+- *"**AppMan**" is for all users, since it works locally, everyone can have its own apps and configurations.*

 ------------------------------------------------------------------------

 ### About "sudo" usage
-- "AppMan" can request the root password only in the very rare case in which you want to install a library;
+- *"AppMan" can request the root password only in the very rare case in which you want to install a library;*
-- "AM" requires the root password only to install, remove apps, enable a sandbox for an AppImage, or enable/disable bash completion.
+- *"AM" requires the root password only to install, remove apps, enable a sandbox for an AppImage, or enable/disable bash completion.*

-All options cannot be executed with "`sudo`".
+*All options cannot be executed with "`sudo`".*

 ------------------------------------------------------------------------